StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 us to index the document embeddings for [Approximate Nearest Neighbor](https://arxiv.org/abs/1702.08734)] (ANN) search, enabling us to scale this rich interaction to millions of passages with latency on the order of tens of milliseconds.
-For instance, ColBERT can search over all passages in English Wikipedia in just 70 milliseconds.
+For instance, ColBERT can search over all passages in English Wikipedia in approximately 70 milliseconds per query.
-On MS MARCO Passage Ranking, ColBERT preserved the MRR@10 quality of BERT re-rankers while boosting recall@1k to nearly 97% against the official BM25 ranking's recall@1k of just 81%.
+On MS MARCO Passage Ranking, ColBERT preserved the MRR@10 quality of BERT re-rankers while boosting recall@1k to nearly **97%** against the official BM25 ranking's recall@1k of just **81%**.

 Making neural retrievers more lightweight remains an active area of development, with models like **[DeepImpact](https://arxiv.org/abs/2104.12016)**